-The top spousal benefit is 50 percent of your husband's or wife's primary insurance amount (the retirement benefit he or she is entitled to at full retirement age, which is currently 66 and is gradually rising to 67 over the next several years).
+The top spousal benefit is 50 percent of your husband's or wife's primary insurance amount (the retirement benefit he or she is entitled to at full retirement age, which is currently 66 and 2 months and is gradually rising to 67 over the next several years).
 You can get that maximum if you first claim benefits at your own full retirement age; the amount is reduced if you file earlier.

 That includes if you file early for your retirement benefit — say, at 62, as in this scenario — and switch to spousal benefits later.
 Even if you are at full retirement age when you file for spousal benefits, your total monthly payment will be less than half of your spouse’s primary insurance amount, reflecting the fact that your initial Social Security claim came early.

 - There are three exceptions to the deemed-filing rule for spouses.
 You can file what’s called a “restricted application” for just spousal benefits if any of these is true:

 - You were born before Jan.
 2, 1954.

 - You are caring for a child who is under 16 or disabled.